Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Task and data

-Motion data was downsampled from 120 to 30 frames per second and further transformed in two ways: \begin{enumerate} \item We updated the default skeletal definition relative to which all motion data is defined, from what appeared to be a contorted and arbitrary definition, to a standard ``T-pose'' shown in Fig.\ \ref{fig:posecomparison}.
-The T-pose is an animation industry standard, whereby all joint rotation values are described in relation to a T-shaped skeleton.
-This standard is recognised across the animation industry and is widely adopted by existing 3D digital content creation software like Blender and Maya.
-This is further demonstrated by it often being the required pose for a 3D skeleton, in order to transfer the motion of one character onto another during motion re-targeting.
+First, we updated the default skeleton relative to which all motion data is defined, away from what appeared to be a contorted and arbitrary definition to a standard ``T-pose'', as shown in Fig.\ \ref{fig:posecomparison}.
+The T-pose is an animation-industry standard wherein all joint rotation values are described in relation to a T-shaped skeleton.
+This standard is widely adopted by existing 3D digital content-creation software like Blender and Maya.
+In fact, it is often the required 3D-skeleton pose when transferring the motion of one character onto another during animation re-targeting.
 Furthermore, the T-pose is expected to have better mathematical properties due to its symmetry and shape.
 In particular, the pose more closely resembles the poses found in the motion-capture data.
-As a result of this, most of the joint rotation values are expected to be closely distributed around 0.
+As a result of this, most of the joint rotation values are expected to be closely distributed around zero.
 Consequently, this would reduce the risk of phase wrapping and gimbal locking across the skeleton, lending itself to smoother behaviour and interpolation in the Euler-angle space.
 This in turn leads to data that is more numerically stable, making it more practical for training machine-learning models.
-The data was recomputed to match a T-pose using motion re-targeting inside MotionBuilder , retaining as much of the original visual quality as possible, whilst ensuring that the data had no discontinuities (e.g., at rotations near $180^{\circ}$).
-We found that this transformation substantially improved the output of the baseline system UBA in Sec.\ \ref{ssec:teams}. \item We standardised the position and orientation of speakers in all takes.
-Originally, each take would have the two speakers occupy two locations and face each other.
-We standardised this on a per-take basis such that all speakers, on average, face the same direction, and occupy the same location.
-More technically, in a right-hand $xyz$ Cartesian coordinate system ($y$-up, $z$-forward), each speaker is on average positioned at world origin ($[x=0,y=0, z=0]$), and on average facing the positive $z$-axis (a directional vector $[x=0,y=0,z=1]$).
-Averaging was done for each take separately after taking 250 equidistant samples of the hips position and orientation, and then using linear-algebra operations to correct for the difference between the original values and the standardised ones.
-This change was made to streamline data visualisation and to remove potential confusion due to different absolute positions and orientations across different takes. \end{enumerate} The transformed motion data was shared with participants in the Biovision Hierarchy (BVH) format.
+The data was recomputed to match a T-pose using motion re-targeting inside MotionBuilder (code and documentation are available\footnote{\href{https://github.com/TeoNikolov/genea_visualizer/tree/master/scripts}{github.com/TeoNikolov/genea\_visualizer/tree/master/scripts}}) , retaining as much of the original visual quality as possible, whilst ensuring that the data had no discontinuities (e.g., at rotations near $180^{\circ}$).
+We found that this transformation substantially improved the output of the baseline system UBA in Sec.\ \ref{ssec:teams}.